MihaiBlebea/mihaiblebea-content/github_beginners.md

 ## Step 2 - Create your Github account (skip this step if you already have one)

-Go to <a href="https://github.com" target="_blank">Github.com</a> and create an account.
+Go to [Github.com](https://github.com) and create an account.
 Just follow the instructions and don't forget to confirm your email address.

 Once you have your new shinny account, go to the **+** icon in the top right corner and select `New repository` - keep in mind that this might change in the future, but for now when I write this article it's still there 😂.